EOEPCA/eoepca/test/acceptance/02__Processing/01__ADES/data/processing-application.md

 ## Application Deployment

-This is treated as an 'API Processes' execute request of a 'DeployProcess' application, with an `applicationPackage` input parameter that provides the CWL.

-POST body...
+An application is deployed by executing (API Processes) the pre-installed 'DeployProcess' process, which expects an input parameter `applicationPackage` that provides the CWL application package.
+The 'DeployProcess' supports the following mimeTypes for the application package payload:
+* application/atom+xml - see [section Application Package in Catalogue](#application-package-in-catalogue "Application Package in Catalogue") below for an example of this encoding
+* application/cwl

+`POST /<user-id>/wps3/processes/DeployProcess`

+POST body in accordance with API Processes 'execute' schema...

 ```
 {